Wacky-Mole/WackysDatabase/README.md

 <img src="https://wackymole.com/hosts/lightblue%20Sword.webp" width="248"/> <img src="https://wackymole.com/hosts/1825-1648309710-715635595.png" width="230"/> <img src="https://wackymole.com/hosts/orangeish%20bow.jpg" width="215"/>

 The short summary Wackydatabase or Wackydb allows you do almost anything with items/pieces/recipes without coding. </br>
-From cloning to color changes, set effects and so much more <br />
+From cloning to color changes, set effects and even something as simple as language translating, as well as so much more <br />
-Even something as simple as language translating <br/>

 Features: